 - LED indicators to display charge status

-Overall, it is the best cheap car battery maintainer that is small enough to be kept discretely within any garage.
-One design feature that we really like is the hole at the top and bottom, which you can easily use a cable tie for mounting it.Check it Out
+The Schumacher SC1300 is the best cheap car battery maintainer that’s small enough to be kept discretely within any garage.
+One design feature that we really like is the hole at the top and bottom, which you can easily use for mounting near the battery.Check it Out

 For those that are lucky enough to have a multi-car garage, maintaining all the batteries can be a difficult task.
-The last thing you want is multiple maintainers with wires going everywhere.
-However, this is where the NOCO Genius G4 comes in as it is a 4 bank smart battery charger and maintainer.
+Not only will you require multiple maintainers but you also have to deal with wires leading all round the garage to each car.
+However, the best solution to solve this issue is the NOCO Genius G4, which is a 4 bank smart charger and maintainer.

-In terms of the features of the NOCO Genius G4, they include:
+Other features of the NOCO Genius G4 Battery Charger include: